Gavin-Persad/predictions/plan.md

 14. Add in cup competitions, rules and format

+- george cup
+- navigating rounds doesn't change the round view, still showing previous round fixtures.
+- edit rounds not working, could this be because the round has been completed.
+Need to test this by creating a new game week.
+- game weeks can still be changed after confirmed, this needs to be locked in.

+- create view cup
+- tree format as the rounds are created, shows scores from that game week.

+- create lavery cup
+- view lavery cup

 15. Test cups and format

+16. Desired features

-16. add colour coding to scores modal
+- add colour coding to scores modal

-- and score breakdown in closed enter scores weeks

-17. Test thoroughly with 1 player and 1 host

-18. Prepare for beta testing

 - correct all page titles and button titles and labels.
 - add functionality to dashboard
 - add message section to dashboard
 - add rules section and note from chris to dashboard.

+17. Test thoroughly with 1 player and 1 host

+18. Prepare for beta testing

-18. Update ReadMe and announce on LinkedIn
+19. Update ReadMe and announce on LinkedIn

-19. Receive feedback and fix bugs/make improvements
+20. Receive feedback and fix bugs/make improvements